Chapter 48:

 She casually climbed up the emergency staircase of a building.
 Looking at the neighborhood from above.

-'This place came a long way..'
-She thought.
+'This place came a long way…' She thought.

-"Get down socioeconomic!"
-A man shouts.
+"Get down, socioeconomic!"
+A man shouted.

-'Even uncle Theo came a long way.'
+'Even Uncle Theo came a long way.'

 --

 The streets were wet at corners.
 Not many buildings outside of a government apartment shelters.
-Some rubbery material used as tents for those unfortunate.
+Some rubbery material is used as tents for those unfortunate.

 "Come on!
 Let's talk about socioeconomics!"